nuxeo/nuxeo/nuxeo-drive-bench/README.md

     -DnbThreads=12
     # Number of concurrent Nuxeo Drive clients
     -DremoteScan.users=10
+    # Batch size for the batched remote scan
+    -DbatchSize=100

 Note that you may need to edit the administrator account if it is not the default one: